dedunu/tech/_posts/2020-07-21-mariadb-export-huge-tables-using-mysqldump.md

 ---
 layout: post
-title: MariaDB: Export huge tables using mysqldump
+title: "MariaDB: Export huge tables using mysqldump"
 ---

 Have you ever gotten this error when you are trying to export huge tables using `mysqldump`?